Deadline looms for drought-stricken states to cut water use

 “It’s not fun sitting around a table figuring out who is going to sacrifice and how much,” said Bill Hasencamp, the Colorado River resources manager at Metropolitan Water District, which provides water to most of Southern California.

-Representatives from the seven states convened in Denver last week for eleventh-hour negotiations behind closed doors.
-Officials party to discussions said the most likely targets for cuts are farmers in Arizona and California.
-Agricultural districts in those states are asking to be paid generously to shoulder that burden.
+Representatives from the seven states convened in Denver last week for last minute negotiations behind closed doors.
+Officials party to discussions said the most likely targets for cuts are Arizona and California farmers.
+Agricultural districts in those states are asking to be paid generously to bear that burden.

+But the tentative agreements fall short of what the Bureau of Reclamation has demanded and state officials say they hope for more time to negotiate details.

-The river is divided among Mexico and the seven U.S. states under a series of agreements that date back a century, to a time when more water flowed through the river.
+Water from the river is divided among Mexico and the seven U.S. states under a series of agreements that date back a century, to a time when more flowed.

 But climate change has transformed the river's hydrology, providing less snowmelt and causing hotter temperatures and more evaporation.
-As it’s yielded less water, the states have agreed to cuts tied to the levels of reservoirs that store river water.
+As the river yielded less water, the states agreed to cuts tied to the levels of reservoirs that store its water.

 Last year, federal officials for the first time declared a water shortage, triggering cuts to Nevada, Arizona and Mexico’s share of the river to help prevent the two largest reservoirs — Lake Powell and Lake Mead — from dropping low enough to threaten hydropower production and stop water from flowing through their dams.